n7tae/new-xlxd/README.md

 This is an improved version of the multi-protocol Reflector.
 Nearly all std::vector containers have been replaced with std::list containers.
 This is a far better choice for any collection where it is common to delete elements that are not at the end of the collection.
 Also in this package, no classes are derived from any standard containers.
 Because standard containers don't have a virtual destructor, derriving from them is highly ill-advised and while the origin XLX server worked using such derivations, it represents a possible serious problem when considering future development.
 Also, the clean-up routines designed to be executed when shutting down were unreachable as designed and this has been fixed.
 In addtion, long sleep times in certain threads were preventing a polite systemd shutdown and this has been fixed.
 Please note that it can still take several seconds to complete the shutdown while some execution threads complete their i/o cycle.
 The C++ warning flag, -W has been turned on and a significant number of warning have been fixed.

-The Makefiles have been improved to provide automatically generated dependencies.
-This significantly speeds up updating time and eliminates build errors.
-Be sure to do a `make clean` before you switch your build type between XLX and XRF.
-There are several switches in the Makefile for controlling what is to be made.
-By default, "make" will build an XLXD system with support for G3.
-The first switch will add gdb debugging support.
-The second switch will make a DStar-only xrfd reflector.
-The third switch will drop support for G3.
-This switch should be turned on if you are planning to have a DStar routing application also run on the server.
-If you want to turn on any of these switches, you should copy `Makefile` to `makefile` and then modify the `makefile`.

-These reflectors no longer has a daemon-mode.
-It is unnecessary for systemd.
 Only systemd-based operating systems are supported.
 Debian or Ubuntu is recommended.
 If you want to install this on a non-systemd based OS, you are on your own.
 Also, by default, ambed and xlxd or xrfd are built without gdb support.
 If you want to add it, modify the `Makefile` in each build directory.
 Finally, this repository is designed so that you don't have to modify any file in the repository when you build your system.
 Any file you need to modify to properly configure your reflector will be a file you copy from you locally cloned repo.
 This makes it easier to update the source code when this repository is updated.
 Follow the instructions below to build your transcoding XLX reflector or tri-mode XRF reflector.

 - 73 de n7tae